Bijou d'Inde: 1997: four-year-old season

 In the early part of 1997 Bijou d'Inde was sent to race in Dubai and ran twice on the dirt at Nad Al Sheba Racecourse.
 He finished last of the four runners in a race on 9 March and then in the Dubai World Cup on 3 April.
-He was towards the rear of the field approaching the final turn when he was brought down by the fall of the Japanese challenger Hokuto Vega.
+He was towards the rear of the field approaching the final turn when he was brought down by the fall of the Japanese challenger Hokuto Vega, who was running her retirement race.
+She had to be euthanized.

 Bijou d'Inde returned to racing in Europe in autumn but never recaptured his best form.
 In September he finished eighth of nine behind Spinning World in the Prix du Moulin and fifth behind Air Express in the Queen Elizabeth II Stakes.
 In the Champion Stakes over ten furlongs in October he finished last of seven behind Pilsudski.
 In December he was sent to Hong Kong and finished tailed-off last of the fourteen runners in the Hong Kong Cup.